Motivic integration and Milnor fiber: Motivic Milnor fiber

-\begin{lem} $(\bm \eta \circ \bm h_m \circ \int^\diamond)([(A, 0)]) = (\Theta \circ \iota)(\tilde A[m])$ in $\gdv[[\A]^{-1}]$. \end{lem}
+\begin{lem} $(\bm \eta \circ \bm h_m \circ \int^\diamond)([(A, 0)]) = \Theta (\tilde A[m])$ in $\gdv[[\A]^{-1}]$. \end{lem}

 To show this lemma, the statement of Theorem~\ref{main:prop:dia} itself is not quite enough.
-We need the fact that there exists a special $\mVF^\diamond[*]$-morphism $F : (A, 0) \fun (\bb L \bm U, 0)$, called a \emph{proper special covariant bijection}, with $\bm U \in \RV^{\db}[*]$.
-Now both the definition of a proper special covariant bijection and the proof that such a morphism exists are quite involved.
-It is better that we do not repeat them here and instead refer the reader to \cite[Definition~6.6, Proposition~6.12, Lemma~6.14]{HL:modified} for a complete discussion.
-We only note that $F$ may be chosen with high enough ``aperture'' (a technical notion defined in \cite{HL:modified}) so that $\bb L \bm U$ is also $\beta$-invariant and $[A[m;\beta]] = [\bb L \bm U[m;\beta]]$ in $\ggk \RES_{m}$ (actually $F$ induces a bijection between the two sets such that a point in $A[m;\beta]$ and its image in $\bb L \bm U[m;\beta]$ only differ in the $\RV$-coordinates).
+We need the fact that there exists a special $\mVF^\diamond[*]$-morphism $F : (A, 0) \fun (\bb L \bm U, 0)$, called a \memph{special covariant bijection}, with $\bm U \in \RV^{\db}[*]$; see the proof of \cite[Lemma~8.6]{HL:modified} for detail.

-\begin{proof} We may assume that $A$ is already of the form $\bb L U$ for some $\bm U \in \RV^{\db}[*]$.
-Let $D$ be a $\Gamma$-cohesive twistoid decomposition of $\bm U$.
-Since both sides respect finite disjoint union of proper $\beta$-invariant definable sets, we may further assume that $D$ is actually trivial or even $\vrv(U)$ is a singleton.
-Then the equality follows from a simple computation. \end{proof}